Gui-Ramos/boilerplate-non-blocking/README.md

 # Non Blocking Application
-This project was developed with intuit as to experience the support of sping to reactive applications and test the hibernate reactive.
+This project was developed with the intention of experimenting with Spring's support for reactive applications and testing reactive Hibernate.

 ### Project Stack: